 - Discuss which medications you should or should not take before and immediately after your surgery

-- Order any additional tests that may be necessary to ensure it is safe to proceed with surgery
+- Order any additional tests and screenings that may be necessary to ensure your surgery is as safe as possible

 - Discuss your planned surgery with the surgeon or anesthesiologist, as necessary